Kyrremann/LuaPill/README.md

 * Load map frome file
 * Save map to file
 * Different elevation
+* Right click to rotate (only works if the tiles are sorted)

 ## Installation
 Just copy the luapill.lua file wherever you want it.
 Then require it where you need it: